100000000x/website/_posts/2020-10-26-token-based-authentication-django-rest-framework-djoser.md

 **Note:** We don't need to run `./manage.py makemigrations` because we do not add any new models.
 But we will use models from Django and DRF, that's why we need to run `migrate`.

-## Test Authentication REST Endpoints
+## Manually Test Authentication REST Endpoints

 For checking REST API endpoints I will use browsable DRF API, which is amazing (in my opinion)!